mesosphere/dcos-docs-site/pages/1.13/security/ent/sso/setup-openid/index.md

 title: Configuring an OpenID identity provider
 menuWeight: 2
 excerpt: Configuring an OpenID identity provider
 enterprise: true
 ---
 <!-- The source repository for this topic is https://github.com/dcos/dcos-docs-site -->

-This page discusses what is required of OpenID IdPs in general and provides a step-by-step procedure for setting up a OneLogin IdP.
+This section discusses the general requirements of OpenID IdPs, and provides a step-by-step procedure for setting up a OneLogin IdP.

 DC/OS Enterprise can integrate with any identity provider (IdP) that uses OpenID Connect 1.0.
 The following procedure will take a Google IdP as an example and walk you through each step of the set up process.

 # Adding an OpenID Connect identity provider